Skip to main content

 File — Box: 60, Folder: 116

-Scope and Contents CNW Unit #1057 Fairbanks Morse shoving three cars into the yard.
+Scope and Contents From the File: CNW Unit #1057 Fairbanks Morse shoving three cars into the yard.
 Same general area as E-31 but looking to the west instead of the east.
 At the extreme upper left corner of the picture is a Chicago, Burlington, and Quincy passenger train.
 In the left corner of the picture is a Northwestern Fairbanks-Morse locomotive shoving three cars into the Northwestern Wood Street yard.
 Across the top of the cars being shoved is a portion of the Northwestern's potato yard, and beyond that is the Midland...

 Dates: 1960